What's the Current and Future Trend of 400G Ethernet?

-According to the leading Cloud Service Providers (CSPs) and various networking forecast reports, 400G Ethernet will emerge as the leading technology during 2020.
+According to the leading Cloud Service Providers (CSPs) and various networking forecast reports, 400G Ethernet will emerge as the leading technology since 2020.
 IDC (International Data Corporation) and Cignal Ai have also proved the similar situation.
 In short, 400G Ethernet will replace 100G and 200G deployments in a faster way than 100G did to the previous Ethernet.

 The factors affecting the development of 400G are mainly application-driven and technology-driven.
 The application drivers include 5G high-speed transmission, market requirements for data centers, cloud computing, and high-definition video transmission.
 Technology drivers include development of technologies in the market and product standardization.

 5G Accelerates 400G Ethernet: An analysis from Cisco points out that 5G technology needs edge computing architecture, which brings cloud resources—compute, storage and networking—closer to applications, devices and users.
 While, the edge computing needs more bandwidth, support for more devices on the network, and greater security to protect and manage the data.
 For example, a 4G radio system can support up to only 2,000 active devices in a square kilometer, while 5G could support up to 100,000 active devices in the same range.
 With 400G technology offering more bandwidth, more devices and applications could be supported in 5G.
-Nowadays, 5G has begun wide deployment in 2019.
-For example, China, where 5G develops fastest, has deployed over 100,000 base stations.
-And 150 million 5G mobile subscribers are expected by 2020 in China.

 |Average Data Rate||25 Mb/s||100 Mb/s|